ysm-suzuki/UnityMVC/README.md

 # UnityMVC
-The observer pattern for unity
+The base classes of the observer pattern for Unity

 # Requires
 	- Atagoal v1.0.2 or later (https://github.com/ysm-suzuki/Atagoal)